gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classQNSolver.md

 ## Detailed Description

+An operator which solves the Quasi-Neutrality equation:  using a fast Fourier transform on a periodic domain.
+This operator only works for equidistant points.

+The electric field,  is calculated using a spline interpolation implemented in ElectricField.

 An operator which solves the Quasi-Neutrality equation:  using a fast Fourier transform on a periodic index range.
 This operator only works for equidistant points.